-When the panels were all done, I scraped the tape with a cabinet scraper.
-If you don’t have a widebelt sander I strongly recommend looking into renting an hour on one at a local cabinet shop.
-This will give you consistent thickness and uniform sanding pattern.
-You’ll still need to finish sand prior to assembly, but this is unavoidable.
+When the panels of the staircase cabinet were all done, I scraped the tape with a cabinet scraper.
+If you don’t have a wide belt sander I strongly recommend looking into renting an hour-on-one at a local cabinet shop.
+This will give you consistent thickness and a uniform sanding pattern for your staircase cabinet.
+You’ll still need to finish the sand prior to assembly, but this is unavoidable.

-With the frame still dry fit together, I labeled all of the parts.
+With the frame of the staircase cabinet still dry fit together, I labelled all of the parts.
 I also marked where every panel went.
-Take the extra time to double check that every part is labeled and the position of each panel is well marked.
-I have never not missed one, so triple check.
+Take the extra time to double-check that every part is labelled and the position of each panel is well-marked.
+I have not missed one, so triple-check.

 I made some ½ loose tenon stock and sized them to fit the exact width of the mortises.
-Then I set a stop on a miter gage and cut a enough for all the front and back mortises.
+Then I set a stop on a mitre gauge and cut enough for all the front and back mortises.
 I cut them 1/8” shorter than the combined depth.

-I then glued the front frames together.
+I then glued the front frames of the staircase cabinet together.
 I choose to do this in stages when possible.
-It’s nice to be able to just have a few elements to have to control and square up.
+It’s nice to be able to just have a few elements to have control and square up.
 As each element is glued together I take careful care to check for squareness.
 Tight and straight work is imperative at this stage.

-Next, I glued up back panels.
+Next, I glued up the back panels.
 Now it’s coming together!

-For the last time, I dry fit the cases together and measured for the missing panels.
+For the last time, I dry-fit the cases together and measured the missing panels.
 I sized and sanded all panels taking careful care to label the riser and tread panels to keep them in order.

-I sanded the front and back frames, preparing for the big glue ups.
+I sanded the front and back frames, preparing for the big glue-ups.
 I took an extra minute and ran some 180 grit along each dado.
-This helps the parts come together when the heat is on and the glue is setting.
+This helps the parts of the staircase cabinet come together when the heat is on and the glue is setting.

-Now invite friends and family to tell you how clever you are for making such a cool thing.
+Now invite friends and family to tell you how clever you are for making such a cool staircase cabinet.

 THE DOORS – With a sharp chisel and a random orbit sander, I cleaned up the extra glue and smoothed the joints and was sure not to round over any of the nice square pieces.

-On a piece of paper, I laid out the different paneled doors.
-Then, taking care with my measurements off of the case, I created a cut list for the necessary parts.
+On a piece of paper, I laid out the different panelled doors.
+Then, taking care of my measurements off of the case, I created a cut list for the necessary parts.

-I milled necessary stock to a strong 3/4” and also laid up the necessary door panels as described earlier.
-Once I milled the stock, I checked the original dimensions carefully and sized all stock on table saw.
+I milled the necessary stock to a strong 3/4” and also laid up the necessary door panels for the staircase cabinet as described earlier.
+Once I milled the stock, I checked the original dimensions carefully and sized all stock on the table saw.

 Then, I cut mortises in all the necessary joints – this should only take one setup on the mortiser.

 I put panels in the veneer press one side at a time.
 After pressing, I removed all glue from the press panels and sand panels.
 As with the frame, I cut dado’s to allow for panels.
-Once again, you should be very careful with the stop dado’s.
+Once again, you should be very careful with the stopped dado.

-I glued up the doors, taking care that they were flat and square.
+I glued up the doors of the staircase cabinet, taking care that they were flat and square.